cakephp/docs/en/views/helpers/form.rst

 .. php:method:: dateTime($fieldName, $options = [])

-Creates a set of select inputs for date and time.
+Creates a set of select controls for date and time.
 This method accepts a number of options:

 * ``monthNames`` If ``false``, 2 digit numbers will be used instead of text.